international admissions

 - $100 Application Fee (non-refundable)

-- Proof of English Proficiency (see English Proficiency for Undergraduate Students section below)
+- Proof of English Proficiency (see the English Proficiency section below)

 - An official evaluation of foreign credentials: Must be completed by an approved National Association of Credential Evaluation Services (NACES) member which includes, but is not limited to Educational Credential Evaluators (ECE) and World Education Services (WES).
 Students who wish to transfer credit to Bellevue University will need to order a course-by-course evaluation.

 International students who require a Bellevue-University-Sponsored F-1 or J-1 status must apply for admission to Bellevue University as a full-time degree-seeking student in traditional (on-campus) programs.
 Accelerated and cohort programs do not meet the F-1 or J-1 status requirements.
-Below is a list of current Undergraduate degree programs available to students requesting a Bellevue University I-20 or DS-2019.
-Other programs may be available with thorough review by admissions or advising on a case-by-case basis.
+Below is a list of current degree programs available to students requesting a Bellevue University I-20 or DS-2019.
+Other programs may be available with thorough review by admissions or advising and International Student Services on a case-by-case basis.

 Psychology, BA